Damaged Hair Hairstyles

 Low Bun

-A low bun is an ideal protective hairstyle as the hair is positioned in a way that wont be affected by gravity trying to pull the hair down, therfore there is less strain on the scalp and less risk of breakage from the natural pull of gravity.
-When wearing a low bun it is important to make sure the hair isnt too tight to avoid any hair loss or breakage due to pulling.
-Also, as scalp health is important for a healthy hair environment, a bun that is too tight in one place might cause pressure or inflammation on the scalp.
-As long as the bun is tight enough to ensure there are no loose hairs, but loose enough to minimise pulling this is is a very effective hairstyle for not only protecting the strands but it can look beautiful as a feminine hairstyle.
+A low bun is an ideal protective hairstyle as it protects the strands and provides less strain on the scalp by avoiding the natural pull of gravity.
+When wearing a low bun it is important to make sure the hair isn't too tight to avoid any hair loss or breakage due to pressure and pulling on the scalp.
+When the bun is tight enough to ensure there are no loose hairs that can catch on things in the environment and break, but loose enough to minimise pressure on the scalp, this is is a very effective hairstyle for protecting the strands.

 Messy High Bun

-A messy bun can be a good choice if you are at home and do want your hair completely out of the way and out of your face.
+A messy bun can be a good choice if you are at home and want your hair completely out of the way and out of your face.
 In order to achieve the messy bun look, the bun doesn't need to be tighly pulling on the scalp, making it a healthy choice for the scalp.
-This style also protects the hair strands as they are less likely to be pulled in a high bun.
-It also allows the hair strands to be visible while still remaining confined enough to be protected
+This style also protects the hair strands and prevents friction and breakage as the hair is less likely to catch on things in the environment.

 A Braided Bun

-A braided bun is the most recommended and loved protective hairstyle from Harir Haircare, as it provides the most protection to the hair out of all hairstyles.
-When the hair is braided first, it creates one layer of protection as the hair is loosely braided together but tight enough so that strands can't become loose and break.
-When the style is then finished by collecting the braids and putting them in a bun, another layer of protection is added so that you can feel reassured that you are doing the most to protect your hair from any further damage.
-This is a perfect hairstyle for hair that is in need of extra care, and is currently indulging in regular intensive hair oil conditioning treatments to repair the hair.
+A braided bun is our most recommended and loved protective hairstyle as it provides the most protection to the hair.
+When the hair is braided first, it creates one layer of protection as the hair is loosely braided together but tight enough so that strands can't become loose and break from friction.
+When the style is then finished by putting the braid in a bun, this adds another layer of protection, making sure that you are doing the most to protect your hair from any further damage.
+It's important to make sure the style is loose enough so that it doesn't cause a strain to the scalp or pull on the hair, but also tight enough that the hair can be protected.
+This is a perfect hairstyle for hair that is in need of extra care.